 A simple example is a study looking at the effect of a training program on math ability.
 The independent variable is the training condition–whether participants received the math training or some irrelevant training.
 The dependent variable is their math score after receiving the training.

 But even within each training group, there is going to be a lot of variation in people’s math ability.
-If you don’t control for that, it is just unexplained variation.
+If you don’t adjust for that, it is just unexplained variation.
 Having a lot of unexplained variation makes it pretty tough to see the actual effect of the training–it gets lost in all the noise.

-So if you use pretest math score as a covariate, you can control for where people started out.
+So if you use pretest math score as a covariate, you can adjust for where people started out.
 So you get a clearer picture of whether people do well on the final test due to the training or due to the math ability they had coming in.

 Okay, great.
 Where’s the confusion?